input-output-hk/sanchonet/docs/test-scenarios/phase1.md

 </details>

-3. Before action expires, votes of all kinds (Yes, No, Abstain) are cast from SPOs (constituion committee and DReps are not available in phase 1)
+3. Before action expires, votes of all kinds (Yes, No, Abstain) are cast from SPOs (constitution committee and DReps are not available in phase 1)

 <details closed>
   <summary>plutus script checks</summary>